mrnyby/i2wd-workshop/introduction.md

 Web browsers are like any program that opens files.
 Word opens DOCX and InDesign open INDD.

-Browsers open HTML files located on your PC or, more likely, on some server.
+Browsers open HTML files located on your PC or, more likely, on a remote server.
 HTML files can tell the browser to pull in CSS and JavaScript files which are also understood by the browser.

 ## Different Languages Do Different Things